-Mr. Hardeman also claims that Monsanto was negligent by not using reasonable care to warn or instruct about Roundup's dangerous condition, or about facts that made Roundup likely to be dangerous.
+Mr. Hardeman also claims that Monsanto was negligent by not using reasonable care to warn about Roundup's NHL risk.
 To establish this claim, Mr. Hardeman must prove all of the following:

-- 1. That Monsanto manufactured, distributed, or sold Roundup; - 2.
-That Monsanto knew or reasonably should have known that Roundup was dangerous or was likely to be dangerous when used or misused in a reasonably foreseeable manner; - That Monsanto knew or reasonably should have known that users would not realize the danger; - 4.
-That Monsanto failed to adequately warn of the danger; - That a reasonable manufacturer, distributor, or seller under the same or similar circumstances would have warned of the danger; and - 6.
-That Mr. Hardeman would not have used Roundup had Monsanto adequately warned him of the cancer risk.
+- 1. That Monsanto manufactured, distributed, or sold Roundup; - That Monsanto knew or reasonably should have known that Roundup posed a risk of NHL when used or misused in a reasonably foreseeable manner; - 3.
+That Monsanto knew or reasonably should have known that users would not realize the risk of NHL; - 4.
+That Monsanto failed to adequately warn of the risk; - 5.
+That a reasonable manufacturer, distributor, or seller under the same or similar circumstances would have warned of the risk; and - 6.
+That Monsanto's failure to warn about the risk of NHL was a substantial factor in causing Mr. Hardeman's harm.